HABITAT LEARNING LAB:

 Alabama's Pollinators

-• Pollinators are animals that help carry pollen (yellow, powdery substance) from the male part of a flower to the female part of the same flower OR the female part of a different flower.
+Pollinators are animals that help carry pollen (yellow, powdery substance from male part of flower) from flower to flower.

-• Some pollinators visit flowers to find shelter, nest-building materials, or mates.
+They may also visit the flower to find shelter, nest-building materials, or mates.

 Black Swallowtail